saakshijain2022/ChatSense/README.md

 TechStack- Python,pandas,numpy,NLP,StreamLit,matplotlib,seaborn

+Performs sentiment analysis by utilizing natural language processing (NLP) to extract emotions from text.

 It is integrated with StreamLit web browser GUI.

 Analyzes the sentiment of WhatsApp chats using machine learning techniques.